The Hitchin morphism for certain surfaces fibered over a curve: Preliminaries

 There is a spectral correspondence for these covers also proven by Chen and Ng\^o.
 Namely, for each $b \in \mc{B}^{\heartsuit}(k)$, the fiber of the Hitchin morphism $h^{-1}(b)$ is isomorphic to the stack of Cohen-Macaulay sheaves of generic rank 1 on $X_b^{\rm{CM}}$, \cite{chen_ngo20}*{Theorem 7.3}.
 Higgs bundles with spectral data $b$ are obtained by pushing forward Cohen-Macaulay sheaves of generic rank 1 on $X_b^{\rm{CM}}$.
 In particular, the Hitchin fiber $h^{-1}(b)$ contains the Picard stack of line bundles on the CM-spectral cover.

-Suppose that $X_b^{\rm{CM}}$ is integral, $(E,\theta)$ is a Higgs bundle on $X$ with spectral data $b$, and that $E$ is the pushforward of a line bundle $\mc{E}$ on $X_b^{\rm{CM}}$.
-Then $(E,\theta)$ is $p$-semistable.
-Indeed, if $F \subset E$ were a destabilizing sub-Higgs sheaf, then $F$ would necessarily be a locally free sheaf whose rank is strictly smaller than $E$.
-By analyzing the proof of \cite{chen_ngo20}*{Theorem 7.3}, $F$ would be the pushforward of a sheaf $\mc{F}$ on $X_b^{\rm{CM}}$ with $\mc{F} \subset \mc{E}$.
-But any nonzero subsheaf of $\mc{E}$ has to have rank 1, so $F$ would have rank $n$, which is a contradiction.
+\begin{lem} Let $b \in \mc{B}^{\heartsuit}(k)$.
+Suppose that $X_b^{\rm{CM}}$ is integral, that $(E,\theta)$ is a Higgs bundle on $X$ with spectral data $b$, and that $E$ is the pushforward of a line bundle $\mc{E}$ on $X_b^{\rm{CM}}$.
+Then $(E,\theta)$ is $p$-semistable. \begin{proof} We use the spectral correspondence between Higgs sheaves on $X$ and sheaves on $T^{\ast}_X$, which is proven in \cite{simpson_moduli2}*{Lemma 6.8}.
+Under this correspondence, the $p$-semistability of a Higgs sheaf $(E,\theta)$ on $X$ is equivalent to the $p$-semistability of the corresponding coherent sheaf $\mc{E}$ on $T^{\ast}_X$ \cite{simpson_moduli2}*{Corollary 6.9}.